krakjoe/profiler/README.md

 By default the profiler must be explicitly enabled in code with profiler_enable.
 If you wish to automatically profile every call during execution set profiler.enabled=1 in your system php.ini

 ```
-profiler.timing=1;
+profiler.timing=0;
 ```

-By default, the profiler will record the unix time on entry and exit from every profiled function call.
-If you wish to omit recording and outputting detailed timing information set profiler.timing=0 in your system php.ini
+If you wish to record detailed timing information set profiler.timing=0 in your system php.ini, this information is not used in callgrind data

 ```
 profiler.memory=1;